endMS Summer School

 What participants have said about their experience

-When asked what they liked about Summer School, some participants said:
+When asked what they liked about Summer School,

 " I feel inspired to go back to my institution and think